Celebrity Skin: Recording history

 According to Love, her vision for the album was to "deconstruct the California Sound" in the L.A. tradition of bands like The Doors, The Beach Boys and The Byrds, but she was struggling with the composition of the record and felt like she was "in a rut".
-After sending early recordings of the songs to Billy Corgan, Corgan joined the band in the studio for a total of twelve days.
+After sending early recordings of the songs to Corgan, he decided to join the band in the studio for a total of twelve days in an attempt to help Love with her songcraft.
 Love compared Corgan's presence in the studio to "a math teacher who wouldn't give you the answers but was making you solve the problems yourself", and stated that he had her study key changes as well as melodies and phrasing from songs by Frank Sinatra and The Beatles:

 Of the album's twelve tracks, Corgan shares instrumental songwriting credits on five.
-In addition to Corgan, Auf der Maur's former Tinker bandmate, Jordon Zadorozny, and Go-Go's guitarist Charlotte Caffey, helped co-compose the track "Reasons to Be Beautiful".
+In addition to Corgan, Auf der Maur's former Tinker bandmate, Jordon Zadorozny, and Go-Go's guitarist and songwriter Charlotte Caffey helped co-compose the track "Reasons to Be Beautiful".

 A wide variety of guitars, effect pedals and equipment were used during the recording of Celebrity Skin.
 Love used Fender tube amplifiers, Matchless amps, Ampeg amps and a Randall Commander that belonged to Love's late husband Kurt Cobain.
 Love's primary guitars during the sessions were her custom Fender Vista Venus and a Chet Atkins Gretsch.
 Erlandson's guitar set-up was much more complex, using numerous guitars through different effects in a set-up he arranged with Beinhorn.
 He used three of his Veleno guitars that were also used to record Live Through This, a 1968 Fender Telecaster and "numerous other guitars".
 Each signal from each guitar was split to two separate channels.
 One channel included a Tech 21 SansAmp, a collection of vintage analog synthesizers, including a Serge modular system, an ARP 2600 and a Moog modular system with a Bode frequency shifter.
 The other side included a Watkins Dominator, which "provided tons of low end", and generators that were later used during the production process.
 Recording was officially completed in London in late February 1998.